j2l/walk-and-graph-svelte-components/README.md

 Don't forget to star this project after you downloaded and made it work!

-# walk-and-graph-svelte-components
- CLI node script to walk svelte and js files, to build a beautiful JPG of your dependencies aka "imports".
-Made without using external dependencies, only FS (Node) and regex.

 # Svelte project?
 The partially present svelte project here is just for you to test the `walk.js` script.